 - On approximately September 24th, 2007, (air date) The Mother (umbrella in hand) walks by MacLaren’s

-- She and Ted were both at the same club in New York on St. Patrick’s Day, 2008: “I found out years later that your mom was at that party.
+- She and Ted were both at the same club, Low Point, in New York on St. Patrick’s Day, 2008: “I found out years later that your mom was at that party.
 I just didn’t meet her.”
 (S3E12 “No Tomorrow”)

 - She forgets her yellow umbrella at that club, and Ted takes it home the next day (S3E12 “No Tomorrow”)